bloominstituteoftechnology/ios-journal-coredata/README.md

 4. Write an initializer for the `EntryController`.
 It shouldn't take in any values.
 Inside of the initializer, call the `fetchEntriesFromServer` method.
 As soon as the app runs and initializes this model controller, it should fetch the entries from Firebase and update the persistent store.

 The app should be working at this point.
 Test it by going to the Firebase Database in a browser and changing some values in the entries saved there.
 The easiest thing to change is the mood.
 This will allow you to easily see if the table view will update according to the new changes.
 It may take a few seconds after the app launches, but you should see the cell(s) move to different sections if you changed the mood of some entries in Firebase.

-**NOTE: The app will not automatically fetch posts when you change or add posts in the database.** At this point you must trigger the fetch manually, the simplest way being to relaunch the application.
-If you want, you could look up how to implement a refresh control on a table view controller which would allow you to drag down on the table view to refresh the table view and allow you to re-fetch the entries.

-## Go Further

-Just like yesterday, try to solidify today's concepts by starting over and rewriting the project from where you started today.
-Or even better, try to write the entire project with both today and yesterday's content from scratch.
-Use these instructions as sparingly as possible to help you practice recall.